JMRI® is...

 Dukes Choice

-Sun Microsystems has awarded JMRI a 2006 Duke's Choice award.
 Also called a "Dukie", this award is given annually to "some of the most clever, practical, and inspirational Java technology applications on the planet".
 The award was presented at the annual JavaOne conference on May 14th by James Gosling.

-JMRI won for it's community, it's use of Java technology to empower people all over the world to contribute, and for the impact it's had.
+JMRI won for its community, its use of Java technology to empower people all over the world to contribute, and for the impact it's had.